 What are the fees associated with a Special Event Permit?

 The application fee for a Special Event Permit is $100, and is due at the time the application is submitted to the City for review.
 Depending upon the scope of your special event, there may be other fees that are assessed to provide staffing, services, support, equipment, etc., for the event.
 Any City staff, services, support, equipment, etc., necessary and required to serve the event will be determined by the City in its sole discretion.
 Examples of such event support include, but are not limited to: law enforcement services; barricades or other similar traffic control devices for road closures; and costs for staff services and equipment associated with providing such services.

 Who should I contact if the Special Event is planned to occur within a public street?

-If the street or right-of-way is maintained by the City of Alachua, closures are subject to the approval of the Public Services Department.
-If the street/right-of-way is a County Road, you must contact Alachua County Public Works Department at 352-374-5245.
-If the street/right-of-way is a State Road, you must contact Florida Department of Transportation (FDOT) at 352-381-4300.
+If the street is maintained by the City of Alachua, closures are subject to the approval of the Public Services Department and will be coordinated with this Department as part of your Special Event Permit Application.
+If the street is a County Road, you must contact Alachua County Public Works Department at 352-374-5245.
+If the street is a State Road, you must contact Florida Department of Transportation (FDOT) at 352-381-4300.

-Who should I contact regarding law enforcement services for security?
+Who should I contact regarding law enforcement services?

 Is there any other information that I should know?